 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.

+Step 2.3, 2.6, 3.1-3.5, 4.3-4.6

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.

+Step 2.3 and 2.6 – oral gavage; Success can be measured by verifying Samonella burdens in feces

 5. Will the filming need to take place in multiple locations?
+Yes

 If yes, how far apart are the locations?
+Different locations within the Biomedical Research Centre

 Section - Introduction